gaffo/boxstrapper/README.md

 -----------
 * Replace common system commands like apt-get / yum with simple boxstrap equivalents.
 * Possibly eventually shim out these command completely so you don't even have to think about using boxstrap
+* These command record into the ~/boxstrap.d directory in simple configuration.
 * Make these commands even easier than the native ones (think adding a ppa which is 3 steps)

 Desktop/Laptop Centric (as opposed to Server Centric)